garrandall/popular-music-data/tracks/oath-cher-lloyd-becky-g.md

 And we'll never change, no matter the weather
 This is my oath to you

-Oh ohh, I'll never let you go
+Oh oh, I'll never let you go
-Oh ohh, whoa, this is my oath to you
+Oh oh, whoa, this is my oath to you
-Oh ohh, just thought that you should know
+Oh oh, just thought that you should know
-Oh ohh, whoa, this is my oath to you
+Oh oh, whoa, this is my oath to you

 Yeah...